 Our Rise above Plastics team is ramping up for an eventful summer.
 To sign the petition to use a reusable bag instead of a single use plastic bag click here.
 Need more information before you sign?
 There is plenty of information on the internet that shows the problems with the unsustainable use of the single use plastic bag and all of the public money spent on cleaning them up.
 You can see what we say about it here

-We will be at the Huntington Beach side of the Santa Ana River Jetties on June 7.
-July 4th will be too close to the weekend to have a cleanup by the River Jetties.
-If you don’t know what I mean you haven’t been down there around the 4th of July.
-If you want to do a cleanup around that time contact our volunteer coordinator.
+We will be at the Huntington Beach side of the Santa Ana River Jetties in August through December on the 1st Saturday of each month.
+If you want to do a cleanup around that time just show up or for groups over 10 contact our volunteer coordinator (address is below).
 Enter at Magnolia entrance and tell the gate guard you are there for the Surfrider Foundation Newport Beach Chapter cleanup.
 If you are under the age of 18 and not with your parent/guardian you will need to have a waiver signed by your parent/guardian and bring it with you on the day of the event.
 All others can sign in at the event.
 A waiver form can be found on this site under the beach cleanup tab.
 For questions on volunteering please email Michelle at email@example.com

 Interested in cleaning up the harbor or back bay.
 Contact Darrel at firstname.lastname@example.org.

 Our Earth Day Cleanup was a big success.
 We will have details and pictures up soon

 Coming up for Earth Day we will be partnering up with the Orange County Public Works and Watershed Authority to clean up inside the Santa Ana River Channel by the Talbert overcross in Fountain Valley.
 From there we will shuttle or walk down about 1/4 a mile and pick up as much litter as possible.